CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 The respective applicable regulations of the individual countries should be examined in situ before each trip.
 Have existing regulations on the exchange of information been defined and announced?
 Should an adjustment be made here in situ?
 Are existing encryption types or communication methods suitable or secure?

 In addition, the problem may arise that notebooks are used by business travelers in certain countries, such as: As the US, can be searched at the entry or exit.
 This aspect conflicts with the protection of confidential information from access by third parties.
 Because not only is it permissible for the US authorities to search IT systems, they can also take them over and copy data.
 In addition, IT systems can be confiscated for up to a month, which can be a problem for travelers if they are limited or even prevented from carrying out their work.
 Therefore, the institution has to create regulations here that allow the protection of company-internal data.
-An example are company rules, in which passwords for accessing the entrained IT systems are sent only after successful entry, certain data are securely deleted before departure, or no sensitive data is stored on smartphones.
+An example are corporate rules, in which passwords for accessing the entrained IT systems are sent only after successful entry, certain data is securely deleted before departure, or no sensitive data is stored on smartphones.

 #### CON.7.M4 Using privacy screens [user]